AppellateGen: A Benchmark for Appellate Legal Judgment Generation: Introduction

+To bridge this gap, we introduce \texttt{AppellateGen}, the first benchmark dedicated to \textbf{Second-Instance Legal Judgment Generation}.
+Unlike previous benchmarks, \texttt{AppellateGen} models the complete dispute lifecycle.
+We curate \textbf{7,351 paired cases}, linking first-instance judgments with their corresponding appellate outcomes.
+We enhance this with a fine-grained annotation schema that identifies points of contention, extracts new facts introduced during the appeal, and categorizes the rationale for reversal.
 To validate the challenge posed by \texttt{AppellateGen} and investigate robust solutions, we propose the \textbf{judicial Standard Operating Procedure (\underline{S}OP)-based \underline{L}egal \underline{M}ulti-\underline{A}gent \underline{S}ystem (SLMAS)} as a strong baseline.
 We observe that standard LLMs often struggle when processing the conflicting narratives and long-context evidence inherent in appellate review, leading to hallucinations.
 To address this, SLMAS imposes a Standard Operating Procedure (SOP) inspired by judicial workflows, decomposing the generation task into discrete stages: \textit{Analysis, Search, Predict, and Write}.
 By orchestrating agents specialized in issue identification, retrieval, prediction, and drafting, our framework explicitly models the intermediate reasoning states required for valid adjudication.
 Empirical results demonstrate that this modular approach significantly enhances logical consistency and reversal prediction accuracy, surpassing both commercial and domain-specific baselines.

 In summary, our contributions are threefold:

 \begin{itemize} \item \textbf{Pioneering Task Definition:} We extend the frontier of legal NLP from static first-instance judgment prediction to Second-Instance Legal Judgment Generation.
 This task necessitates a paradigm shift towards \textit{dynamic dialectical reasoning}, requiring generative models to identify judicial errors and synthesize conflicting narratives between the original verdict and new evidence.